 - In 2017, the number of overdose deaths involving opioids (including prescription opioids and illegal opioids like heroin and illicitly manufactured fentanyl) was 6 times higher than in 1999.

-- On average, 130 Americans die every day from opioid overdose.
+- On average, 130 Americans die every day from an opioid overdose.

-A problem that started in 1990s has now become a major health crisis in this country.
+A problem that started in the 1990s has now become a major health crisis in this country.

 Pain Management and CBD